Bridge Deep Dive

 };

-The declaration of the Uart bridge driver lives at sim/firesim-lib/src/main/cc/bridges/uart.h.
-It is inlined below:
+The declaration of the UART bridge is inlined below from ${CY_DIR}/generators/firechip/bridgestubs/src/main/cc/bridges/uart.h:

 #ifndef __UART_H